 What happened to RIASPA?

 We didn’t go away.
 We just changed our name.
-The name has changed, but the mission and work has not.
+The name has changed, but the mission and work have not.

-ALC Membership is structured to be accessible to everyone!
+ALC Membership is structured to be accessible to everyone.
 Memberships exist at multiple levels based on organization size, including an individual membership for those who would prefer to join on their own.
 ALC members benefit from discounted and free professional development opportunities, have input on our policy platform, have access to volunteers from United Way of Rhode Island corporate partners with coordination and management support from United Way staff, and more.
-Click here for more information on becoming a member of the ALC, including a full listing of all membership benefits broken down by membership level.
+Information on becoming a member of the ALC, including a full listing of all membership benefits broken down by membership level.

 Membership is not necessary to participate in or benefit from ALC advocacy and professional development.
-Click here to join our mailing list.
+Join our mailing list.